vinfreecs/genga/README.md

  * Version 3.10: The Rcut and RcutSun parameters are moved to the param.dat file and are called now outer- and inner truncation radius.
  * Version 3.10: The FormatP, FormatT and FormatS parameters are moved to the param.dat file.

- * The test particle mode supports up to 2048 massive bodies.
-Use the NmaxTestParticles parameter in define.h to increase this value